-- b the Guideline on Undertakings Concerned, Turnover and Ancillary Restrictions in Mergers and Acquisitions, which covers certain topics and questions about the concepts of undertakings concerned, turnover calculations and ancillary restraints and is closely modelled on Council Regulation (EC) No. 139/2004 on the Control of Concentrations between Undertakings; - c the Guideline on Remedies Acceptable to the Turkish Competition Authority in Mergers and Acquisitions (the Guidelines on Remedies), which is an almost exact Turkish translation of the Commission Notice on Remedies Acceptable Under Council Regulation (EC) No. 139/2004 and Under Commission Regulation (EC) No. 802/2004; and - d the Guidelines on Horizontal Mergers and Acquisitions (the Horizontal Guidelines) and the Guidelines on Non-Horizontal Mergers and Acquisitions (the Non-Horizontal Guidelines), which are in line with EU competition law regulations and seek to retain harmony between EU and Turkish competition law instruments.
+- the Guideline on Undertakings Concerned, Turnover and Ancillary Restrictions in Mergers and Acquisitions, which covers certain topics and questions about the concepts of undertakings concerned, turnover calculations and ancillary restraints.
+It is closely modelled on Council Regulation (EC) No. 139/2004 on the Control of Concentrations between Undertakings; - the Guideline on Remedies Acceptable to the Turkish Competition Authority in Mergers and Acquisitions (the Guidelines on Remedies), which is an almost exact Turkish translation of the Commission Notice on Remedies Acceptable Under Council Regulation (EC) No. 139/2004 and Under Commission Regulation (EC) No. 802/2004; and - d the Guidelines on Horizontal Mergers and Acquisitions (the Horizontal Guidelines) and the Guidelines on Non-Horizontal Mergers and Acquisitions (the Non-Horizontal Guidelines), which are in line with EU competition law regulations and seek to retain harmony between European Union and Turkish competition law instruments.

-The Board also released the Guidelines on Merger and Acquisition Transactions and the Concept of Control, also closely modelled on the respective EC guidelines.
+The Board also released the Guidelines on Merger and Acquisition Transactions and the Concept of Control, also closely modelled on the respective European Commission (EC) guidelines.

 Turkey is a jurisdiction with a suspensory pre-merger notification and approval requirement.
 Much like the EC regime, concentrations that result in a change of control on a lasting basis are subject to the Board's approval, provided that they reach the applicable turnover thresholds.
-'Control' is defined as the right to exercise decisive influence over day-today management or on long-term strategic business decisions of a company, and it can be exercised de jure or de facto.
+'Control' is defined as the right to exercise decisive influence over day-to-day management or the long-term strategic business decisions of a company, and it can be exercised de jure or de facto.

-Communiqué No. 2022/2 entered into force on 4 March 2022.
-Two of the most significant developments that the Communiqué No. 2022/2 entails are, inter alia, the introduction of a threshold exemption for undertakings active in certain markets and sectors and the increase of the applicable turnover thresholds for the concentrations that require a mandatory merger control filing before the Authority.
+Two of the most significant developments that Communiqué No. 2022/2 entails are the introduction of a threshold exemption for undertakings active in certain markets and sectors, and the increase of the applicable turnover thresholds for the concentrations that require a mandatory merger control filing before the Authority.

 Communiqué No. 2022/2 does not seek a Turkish nexus in terms of the activities that render the threshold exemption.
-In other words, it would be sufficient for the target company to be active in the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals or health technologies anywhere in the world for the threshold exemption to become applicable, provided that the target company (1) generates revenue from customers located in Turkey, (2) conducts research and development (R&D) activities in Turkey or (3) provide services to Turkish users in any field other than the above-mentioned ones.
+In other words, it would be sufficient for the target company to be active in the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals or health technologies anywhere in the world for the threshold exemption to become applicable, provided that the target company (1) generates revenue from customers located in Turkey, (2) conducts research and development (R&D) activities in Turkey or (3) provides services to Turkish users in any field other than those aforementioned.
 Accordingly, Communiqué No. 2022/2 does not require (1) revenue generated from customers located in Turkey, (2) R&D activities conducted in Turkey or (3) services provided to Turkish users concerning the fields listed above for the exemption on the local turnover thresholds to become applicable.